School-of-Traditional-Skills/PayumLaravelPackage/README.md

 <h2 align="center">Payum Laravel Package</h2>

-Fork of the Laravel Package with Laravel 9+ support is maintanced by BracketSpace.
+Fork of the Laravel Package with Laravel 10+ support is maintanced by SchoolOfTraditionalSkills.

 Payum is an MIT-licensed open source project with its ongoing development made possible entirely by the support of community and our customers.